Mamba-R: Vision Mamba ALSO Needs Registers: Experiments

 \subsection{Main Results}

-\textbf{Image classification.} As illustrated in Table~\ref{tab:main}, our \mambar~demonstrates strong performance on ImageNet.
-Compared to the existing pure Mamba architecture, Vim \citep{vim}, \mambar~shows a significant improvement, outperforming Vim by 1.3\% for the Tiny model and by 0.6\% for the Small model.
-More importantly, compared to Vim, our \mambar~exhibits significant enhancement in scalability: we successfully train a Base (99M parameters, achieving 82.9\% accuracy) and even a Large (341M parameters, achieving 83.2\% accuracy) size Mamba architectures in vision.
+\textbf{Image classification.} As illustrated in Table~\ref{tab:main}, our \mambar~demonstrates strong performance on the ImageNet-1k classification benchmark.
+Compared to the existing pure Mamba architecture, Vim \cite{vim}, \mambar~shows a significant improvement, outperforming Vim by 1.3\% for the Tiny model and by 0.6\% for the Small model.
+More importantly, compared to Vim, our \mambar~exhibits significant enhancement in scalability: we successfully train a Base (99M parameters, achieving 83.0\% accuracy) and even a Large (341M parameters, achieving 83.2\% accuracy) size Mamba architectures in vision, demonstrating that Mamba-based causal models can also learn with hundreds of million parameters in image modeling.
 This performance can be further enhanced by finetuning with the input resolutions increased to $384 \times 384$---our highest accuracy is 84.5\%, which outperforms all prior Mamba variants in ImageNet classification.

-\textbf{Semantic segmentation.} As shown in Table~\ref{tab:segcomp}, \mambar~consistently exhibits superior semantic segmentation performance on the ADE20k dataset~\citep{ade20k}.
-For example, when compared with Vim-S~\citep{vim}, our \mambar-S achieves an improvement of 0.4\% mIoU.
+\textbf{Semantic segmentation.} As shown in Table~\ref{tab:segcomp}, \mambar~consistently exhibits superior semantic segmentation performance on the ADE20k dataset~\cite{ade20k}.
+For example, when compared with Vim-S~\cite{vim}, our \mambar-S achieves an improvement of 0.4\% mIoU.
 By further scaling up, our \mambar-B model (featuring 132M parameters) records an mIoU of 47.7\%, notably outperforming a similarly-sized DeiT-B model by 2.2\% mIoU (results for DeiT are referenced from~\cite{vmamba}).
 Additionally, our \mambar-L (with 377M parameters) also shows great scalability in the segmentation task, achieving 49.1\% mIoU on the ADE20k benchmark.